ChurchApps/FreeShowWeb/src/routes/docs/midi/+page.md

 > Trigger different actions when receiving a MIDI signal.

 In the drawer you can add different actions that is triggered when receiving a MIDI in signal.
-You can also click on exising actions to trigger them directly.
+You can also click on existing actions to trigger them directly.
 [Read more about actions here.](./functions#actions)

 ## Editing actions